 This session focuses on challenges facing new students during their transition to college and how the university and families can partner to provide support to increase student success.

 College Meeting & Academic Advisement

-You will have the opportunity to meet with the representatives from your specific college.
-The representatives will discuss requirements for each college as well as answer questions you may have about your major.
-You will also be given the opportunity to develop a trial semester schedule and meet in small groups with an academic advisor.
-Each college will have a separate meeting location.
-Failure to attend this meeting will prevent you from registering for classes during your conference.
+These meetings provide the opportunity to meet with representatives from your specific college who will discuss requirements and answer questions you have about your major.
+You will also meet in small groups with an academic advisor to help prepare you for registration.